Lower Back Pain: Prevalence, Types, Causes, and Prevention

 The lower back is known as the lumbosacral area of the back.
 It is a part between the bottom ribs and top of the legs.
+It is the weight bearing joint of the human body.
 In many cases, the pain occurs due to muscles that attach to and surround the spine.
 When someone experiences mechanical issues or soft-tissue injuries near the area, lower back pain induces.

 The pain can range in intensity, from a dull, constant ache, sharp or shooting pain, at different points of a lifetime.
 Back pain is prevalent among people of all ages.
 Even school-age children can experience the problem which has been categorized into two categories:

 It lasts for a few weeks or a few days.
 Many people experience acute back pain that resolves on its own in a few days with a little self-care.
 Some people may experience the pain even for a few months; hence it takes time for the symptoms to disappear.
 In many cases, painkillers work great to help with the condition.
 But it doesn’t really fix the problem, it only masks the symptoms and that’s how these injuries become chronic.

 It lasts for 12 weeks or longer.
 Some people who experience acute back pain may become victims of chronic back pain.
 About 20% of people with acute back pain experience chronic low back pain that persists for one year.
 It seems difficult to normalize the condition with certain lifestyle changes.
 Medical solutions like chiropractic treatment work well to relieve the intensity of the pain and bring life back on the back.